ava-labs/avalanche-ops/bin/avalancheup-aws/recipes-aws.md

 ./target/release/avalancheup-aws apply --spec-file-path [YOUR_SPEC_PATH]
 ```

-### Fuji network with NO initial database state, with "avalanched-aws --lite-mode"
+### Fuji network with NO initial database state, with "avalanched-aws" lite mode

 This will sync from peer (rather than downloading from S3):